HELIOS-SG100K-LKC/HELIOS-Study-design-and-baseline-characteristics/molecular_phenotypes/DNA_methylation/README.md

-# The folder contains scripts used for the Genomic analysis section of the manuscript
+# The folder contains scripts used for the Epigenomic analysis section of the manuscript

 (1) run_eforge.sh - script to run eFORGE functional enrichment to get overlap of Sentinel CpGs with regulatory regions of genome